 Fishing the most restricted spaces on special guest days.
 (Or catch and release a world record fish)

 One of the coveted "CATCH AND RELEASE" Fishing passes in the restricted areas.
 The goal is for four and half hours of fishing the amazing waters of CCAFS!

-(Fishing in locations normally locked up tighter than Area 51)
+(Pass allows fishing in locations normally locked up tighter than Area 51)

-Very rare events and with the booming launch schedule getting nearly impossible to organize.
+These are very rare events and with the booming launch schedule getting nearly impossible to organize.